 What to do when honey bees occupy your chimney

 Should you be unfortunate enough to have honey bees occupy your chimney then the best thing you can do is act as quickly as possible to get them out before they cost you a fortune.
-There’s loads of scenarios that we could try to explain dependent upon your chimney, its condition and its accessibility but i just can’t type fast enough.
-I would suggest that taking advice to leave the bees be from a beekeeper that is really only interested in picking up easy swarms is quite possibly not the best option, unless by some stroke of luck the bees decide to leave the chimney.
-If the bees are in a wall cavity you have even less time to deal with the problem and are really pushing your luck if they have been in situ for 5 days.
+There’s loads of scenarios that we could try to explain dependent upon your chimney, its condition and its accessibility but I just can’t type fast enough.

 If you have had a previously occupied chimney unless you do something about its condition you will repeatedly attract new honey bee swarms, we can also provide advice on this if you want further information.
 To do so we will need a photo of your chimney, a suitable access route, and the fireplace be it used or blocked in.